 When Disneyland information first came out regarding the closure, many people were in a panic.
-I gathered all the quick info and what you need to know now right here.
+I gathered all the quick info and what you needed to know now right here.

 - Disneyland extended closure now closed until further notice.
 Not date given.

 - I’ve covered what to do if you need to cancel your vacation here.
 Please visit this article for more information.

 - Disneyland tickets have new, extended expiration dates.
 See the how long you can use your Disneyland ticket.

 - Unused tickets can indeed be used after the expiration date.
 Plus, expiration dates have been extended on some tickets.
 Read more here.

 - If you have a partially used ticket or are an Annual Passholder, read this.

 - Disneyland is in constant contact with health and government officials, they will reopen as soon as it’s safe to do so

 - Many hotels, including my ticket partner Get Away Today are loosening their cancellation and change policies, please contact your original booking method.
 They are in touch with the most immediately effected customers as a first priority.